By Thienthy Nguyen, Jenny Tai, Dylan Romero, and Dr. Alexis Dang

 An overview of some of the above filaments can be viewed in the image below (click to zoom):

-This is not a complete listing of all the possible materials that can be printed in an FDM machine, but serves as a guide to help users understand and evaluate the characteristics of commonly used 3D printing materials.
+This is not a complete listing of all the possible materials that can be printed with an FDM printer, but serves as a guide to help users understand and evaluate the characteristics of commonly used 3D printing materials.

 At the moment, plastic has become an even bigger waste problem than before.
 9.1 billion tons of plastic have been produced in total, and only about 30% of it is still in use today (Greene).
 Of the 6.9 billion tons of waste, 9% has been recycled and 12% has been incinerated.
 79% of it is sitting in landfills, randomly thrown about on land, or gathering in gyres in the seas.
 A large and slow moving currents system that helps move ocean waters around the globe is consequently gathering all our plastic waste into patches around the ocean.
 Currently, there are two massive patches of floating debris in the Pacific Ocean: one located in the North Pacific, and a recently discovered one located in the South Pacific.
 The animals that live in these gyres are now consuming microbeads and strips of plastic that suck up chemical pollutants, and these animals eventually travel up the food chain by being consumed by fish, and in the end — humans.
 These chemical pollutants have been linked to cancer and hormone disruption.